core2extreme/PurpleForge/EN/LAB/CreateBasicLab.md

 # Create a Basic Active Directory Lab

-This guide walks you through creating a minimal lab environment for Windows domain attack and defense simulations.
-It includes one domain controller, two Windows 11 workstation, and one Kali Linux machine — all within the same subnet.
+This guide walks you through setting up a minimal Active Directory lab environment for simulating Windows domain attacks and defensive detection.
+It includes one domain controller, two Windows 11 workstations, and one Kali Linux machine — all placed within the same subnet.

+>⚠️ Note: This is a quick and pragmatic setup guide intended for readers with basic IT and networking knowledge (e.g. IP addressing, virtualization, Windows installation).
+If you struggle to follow along, it's strongly recommended to solidify those fundamentals first, as they are essential for understanding the techniques demonstrated in later stages.

 ## 1. Lab Overview